-- As mentioned above, the Webelos program for boys in LDS packs is only for one year.
-Under the old programs, a Webelos Scout needed to earn his Webelos badge and then complete additional requirements to fulfill his Arrow of Light Award, the highest award in Cub Scouting.
-However with the new program, the Webelos badge is no longer required in order to receive the Arrow of Light.
+- As mentioned above, the Webelos program for boys in Church-sponsored packs is only for one year.
+Under the old program, a Webelos Scout needed to earn his Webelos badge and then complete additional requirements to fulfill his Arrow of Light Award, the highest award in Cub Scouting.
+However, with the new program the Webelos badge is no longer required in order to receive the Arrow of Light.

 - Some Webelos den leaders may choose to do both the Webelos program and the Arrow of Light program, while others may choose to skip the Webelos program and concentrate on the Arrow of Light program.

 - For details about how to help leaders decide how they want to implement the new Webelos/Arrow of Light program, see Program Updates – Transition Guidelines and (In the FAQs Table of Contents, click on “LDS-Specific Questions” (updated frequently, so check back often).